 When you live in a studio apartment or a small home, the bathroom can often feel cramped.
 There’s very little floor space, there are awkward areas, and there is often a lack of storage.
+You may need to invest in some shelving units, and even look into the best free standing towel rack to hang up those towels away from the floor!
 The good news is that you can make more space in your bathroom without having to take down walls or opt for major renovations.
 Here are some simple tips that can help you make your tiny bathroom feel bigger:

 Try An All-White Scheme